-- Okay, so I can not buy links, right?
+- Okay, so I can’t buy links, right?

-Link building is a discipline where you purposefully go after building authority on your website with links from other websites.
-This is also what is called backlinks.
+Link building is the practice of purposefully going after building authority on your website through links from other websites.
+These are also referred to as backlinks.

 In this context, people often talk about building links.
-When we write “build links”, it means completely impractical to convince websites to link to one’s website with the goal of higher rankings.
-It is absolutely fundamental in order to achieve great SEO results.
+When you “build links”, you work to convince websites to link to your website with the goal of gaining higher rankings on Google.
+This process is absolutely fundamental in order to achieve great SEO results.

-With this, link building is based on the idea of what I would call the “virtual” like.
-In other words; a way in which others will recommend your content above others.
-Therefore, link building is based on great content.
+In this way, link building is based on what I would call the “virtual like”.
+In other words, it’s a way in which others will recommend your content above others’.
+This also means that link building is based on great content.

-The more authoritative and relevant sites that links to your services, the higher search engines like Google will agree to rank your company’s website — and as you know, this is the way to digital growth in 2021.
+The more authoritative and relevant sites link to your services, the higher search engines like Google will agree to rank your company’s website — and as you know, this is how you achieve digital growth in 2022.

-Once you have created authority on your website, it is important that you also have a good internal link structure.
-This is because it is important to link internally to the most important pages that you want your users to find.
+Once you have built authority on your website, it’s important to ensure that your internal link structure is also strong.
+This is because it’s important to link internally to the pages on your website that are most important for your users to see.

-This will make it easier for search engines like Google to understand how the ‘landscape’ of the content is related.
-This is also called internal link building.
+This will make it easier for search engines like Google to understand the layout of your content “landscape”.
+This practice is also called internal link building.

 Links can come from many different sources.
-You could get a link from a media outlet that has written something about a topic where they use material from your site.
-It could be a study, a guide or something completely third.
-In this context, they can link to you as a source reference.
+You could get a link from a media outlet that has written an article about a topic using material from your site.
+It could be a study, a guide, or something completely different.
+In this context, the media outlet might link to you as a source reference.

-It could also be a product review, where you could again link to the product on your website or a direct recommendation.
+It could also be a direct recommendation, or a product review in which you link to the product on your website.

-The goal, of course, is for potential customers to go through the link and end up on your particular page.
-The stronger the link, the more value it gives in Google rankings – what a strong link is, I will come back to.
+The goal, of course, is for potential customers to go through the link and end up on your page.
+The stronger the link, the more value it gives in Google rankings — more on what a strong link is later in this guide.

-So it is this process that many go through when doing link building, and it can then eventually be summed up in various indices.
+This is the process that many go through when doing link building.
+Once this is done, it can all be summarized in various indexes.

-At Bonzer, we work in various SEO tools that use “DR”, which stands for Domain Rating.
-This is not a Google metric, but it is still based on Google’s guidelines for the value of a link.
+At Bonzer, we work with different SEO tools that use “DR”, which stands for Domain Rating.
+DR is not a Google metric, but it is still based on Google’s guidelines for the value of a link.

-Domain Rating is one of the numbers we use (unit of measurement) when we need to measure how strong and credible a domain is.
-It goes from 1-100, where 100 is the highest value (the most authoritative page you can get a link from based on the number and strength of the links that point to the page).
+Domain Rating is one of the numbers (units of measurement) we use when we need to measure how strong and credible a domain is.
+The DR scale goes from 1-100, where 100 is the highest value (the most authoritative page you can get a link from based on the number and strength of the links that point to the page).

-Below you see a development of referring domains (linking domains) for a given page.
+Below, you can see an example of the development of referring domains for a given page.
 This is an expression for all domains that link to a given page:

-Let’s take it back a bit, to the time when link building did not matter and rankings were based solely on content.
+Let’s take it back a bit, to a time when link building didn’t matter and rankings were based solely on content.

-That was when Yahoo was bigger than Google (yes, that’s hard to imagine).
-Through the 90’s, a lot of new search engines started to appear, and despite the fact that they were all revolutionary, they still indexed only on content, and not in the same way as Google does today.
+It was a time when Yahoo was bigger than Google (yes, that’s hard to imagine).
+Through the 90’s, a lot of new search engines started to appear, and despite the fact that they were all revolutionary, their indexing was based exclusively on content, and not in the same way as Google indexes content today.

 PageRank joins the landscape

-What is fun to show as an example is the circle “C” in the image above.
-Try to notice how big it is compared to “E”, which has many more links.
-It is about 4 times larger, and has only 1 link.
-This is because the one link it has comes from “B”, which is extremely strong, and only links to one other page, ie “C”.
+What’s interesting about the illustration above is the “C” circle.
+Notice how big it is compared to “E”, which has many more links: “C” is about 4 times larger, but has only 1 link.
+This is because the one link it has comes from “B”, which is extremely strong, and only links to one other page, i.e. “C”.

-What I am trying to come up with is that it is no longer the quantity of links that is important, but it is the quality, and that is how it has been for some time.
+What this shows is that it is no longer the quantity of links that is important, but the quality of those links — and that’s how things have been for some time.

-Marketers and website owners are just as quietly beginning to understand how this is related, and those who were quick to crack the code and create a strong domain could really generate a lot of traffic to their site.
+Marketers and website owners are slowly beginning to understand how these things are related, and those who were quick to crack the code and create a strong domain have been able to generate a lot of traffic to their site.

-That is certainly still the case today.
-We still find that very few understand how it all comes together and how to best create synergy between the many different elements.
+That is still the case today.
+We still find that very few actually understand how everything is connected, and how to best create synergy between the many different elements.

-Now that PageRank is in place, of course, you started to see a lot of positive changes in search results, but there was still an overall problem.
+Once PageRank was in place, of course, we started to see a lot of positive changes in search results, but there was still an overall problem.

-There were still many websites that “cheated” themselves to good rankings by getting links from large generic pages that had no relevance to the given page, or that were paid links.
+There were still many websites that “cheated” their way to good rankings by getting links from large, generic pages which had no relevance to the given page, or which were paid links.

-A good example could be a webshop that sells high-end clothes for men, and this webshop is suddenly featured in Euroman with a link through good outreach.
-It is a super strong link with huge relevance.
+An example of this could be a web shop that sells high-end clothes for men.
+This web shop is suddenly featured on Asos’ fashion feed with a link through good outreach.
+This is a super strong link with huge relevance to the shop.

 You can see Asos’s link profile and DR in the image below.

 We usually say that a good backlink in article form has a DR of min.
-20. 67 is therefore super good, and it is the type of link that will really give your webshop a boost.
+20. 87 is therefore super good, and it is the type of link that will really give your web shop a boost.

-Just before I get to what good link building is, it’s important to clarify all the bad link building tactics that, over time and to this day, still try to cheat Google’s algorithm – thankfully Google is getting smarter and smarter, which is why they “smart Tricks become less valuable.
+Just before I get to what good link building is, it’s important to clarify all the bad link building tactics which, to this day, still try to cheat Google’s algorithm.
+Fortunately, Google is getting smarter and smarter — which is why these “clever” tricks are becoming less useful.

 Although there is no official reference work with bad links, I’ve put together a list which, based on my experience and statements from Google, will hopefully still give you an idea of what bad links are.

 Links from unknown pages with no traffic

-It’s probably not surprising to hear that links from pages with no visitors almost give themselves – if no one sees the link, there are not many to click on it.
-There is typically also a fairly large correlation between low traffic and weak link structure.
-So pages with low Domain Rating and URL Rating, which is why there is not much link juice to continue.
+It’s probably not surprising to hear that links from pages with no visitors are bad links.
+Without visitors, no one will see the link — and that leaves no one to click on it.
+In most cases, there is also a notable correlation between low traffic and weak link structure — i.e. pages with low Domain Rating and URL Rating — which is why there is not much link juice to distribute.

-Unbelievable links I would also choose to call purchased links.
-This is because if one company can buy into a link, then any other company can do the same, and then the idea of mentioning and linking to relevant content is a bit lost.
+I would also call untrustworthy links “purchased links”.
+This is because if one company can buy into a link, then any other company can do the same — and then the idea of mentioning and linking to relevant content is lost.

 Links without relevance

 If the link has no relevance and is completely doesn’t work in context of the page, it is also without value.
-This could be if a clothing store gets a link from a car dealer without the big deal.
-It might provide value in the old days, that link might have held value, but in 2022 it will not give much value to the clothing store, as the two sites have nothing to do with each other.
+The above example of a clothing store getting a link from a car dealer is applicable here.
+In the old days, that link might have held value, but in 2022 it will not give much value to the clothing store, as the two sites have nothing to do with each other.

 Since the introduction of PageRank and the relevance of links, many have tried to find the perfect model for link building.
-Because anyone with knowledge of SEO knows that without the strong link building, one’s page will not get far.
+Because anyone with knowledge of SEO knows that without strong link building, your page will not get far.

-That’s why we introduce the term “The Triangle of Link building” – to set it up in a homemade structure.
-This is the structure that you should follow if you want to constantly provide the absolute strongest links that help your site rank in the right places — while avoiding the costly penalties from Google.
+That’s why we’re introduce our home brew term: “the triangle of link building”.
+This is the structure that you should follow if you want to constantly provide the strongest links possible to help your site rank in the right places — while avoiding costly penalties from Google.

-- Comes from sites with high domain authority (Domain Rating)
+- Come from sites with high domain authority (Domain Rating)

-The higher the domain authority (also the same I refer to as Domain Rating), the more value there is to carry on.
+The higher the domain authority (also referred to here as Domain Rating), the more value there is to forward.
 This is because Domain Rating is based on the strength of links.
 In other words, in order for a domain to pass on link juice, it must have some to give.

 2. Links from trustworthy sites

-Trustworthy sites can be any site that 1) is secure and 2) is respected for the content they bring.
-They can e.g. be respected news media or the like.
-One can also look at it in a different way; the harder it is to get a link from the page, the more credible it is when you finally get a link.
+Trustworthy sites can be any site that 1) is secure, and 2) is respected for the content it brings — e.g. a professional news outlet or the like.
+You could also look at it this way: the harder it is to get a link from the page, the more credible it is when you finally get that link.

 3. Links that come in a relevant context

 The last part of the link building triangle is relevant links.
-When you get a link, you want it to come in a relevant context, where it will also make sense to get publicity.
-If a blogger writes about summer fashion, it will make very good sense to link to summer dresses — hence a relevant context.
+When you get a link, you want to place it in a relevant context where it makes sense for that link to be mentioned.
+For example, if a blogger writes about summer fashion, it makes perfect sense to link to summer dresses — hence a relevant context.

-Your link building strategy meets the three golden points; high domain authority, credibility and relevance, you will always be ahead of your competitors – or to put it another way; you will never be behind as your link structure will build on natural links.
+Your link building strategy meets the three golden points — high domain authority, credibility, and relevance — you will always be ahead of your competitors.
+You will never be behind, as your link structure will build on natural links.

-See it this way – would you rather have 10 good reviews of your business from anonymous sites without traffic?
-Or would you rather have a good review from a renowned news outlet like Politiken or Berlingske?
-Yes, the answer probably gives a little itself.
-And that’s exactly how Google thinks – what is logical thinking is also the way Google views your digital profile.
+Look at it this way: would you rather have 10 good reviews of your business from anonymous sites without traffic?
+Or would you rather have one good review from a renowned news outlet like Politiken or Berlingske?
+The answer should be obvious.
+And that’s exactly how Google thinks — so what is logical thinking to you is also what Google employs when viewing your digital profile.

-So to check the value of a link you should ask yourself the question: “Would I want this link if Google did not exist?“
+To check the value of a link, you should ask yourself the question: “Would I want this link if Google did not exist?“

-Firstly, it requires a lot of knowledge, but secondly, it also requires a strong network or a back catalog of good links.
-If you know someone who has a news outlet that writes about something within your niche, then it is obvious to give them a call, but it is often limited how many of these relationships one has.
+Firstly, it requires a lot of knowledge, but secondly, it also requires a strong network or a back catalogue of good links.
+If you know someone who has a news outlet that writes about something within your niche, then it is obviously a good idea to give them a call, but there is often a limit to how many of these relationships one has.
 Therefore, good outreach is essential, as good link building is basically about PR.

-If you want to do your own link building, then you can b.la. start with outreach.
-When you do outreach, you go out and contact a lot of different people and companies who have a page, a blog or something third that you would like to have linked to your page based on your content on the page.
+If you want to do your own link building, outreach is a good place to start.
+When you do outreach, you go out and contact a lot of different people and companies who have a page, a blog, or something else that you would like to have linked to your page based on the content on that page.

-Outreach can bla. consist of guest posts.
-Ie. that you offer a page that is within your niche to write a post on their blog that can give them traffic, in exchange for you getting a link from their page to your own.
+Outreach can consist of e.g. guest posts — i.e. offering a page within your field to write a post on their blog that can give them traffic in exchange for a link from their page to your own.

-It can also consist of adding a link in the form of a source reference to you based on relevant content.
-It can e.g. be a company that has written an article on Online marketing and they in this article mention link building.
-Then I can reach out to them and mention that I have written this article if they want to use it as a reference to their readers to learn more about the subject.
+It can also consist of adding a link in the form of a source reference to you based on relevant content — e.g. if a company has written an article on online marketing and this article mentions link building.
+Then I could reach out to them and mention that I have written this guide, and that they’re welcome to use it as a reference for their readers to learn more about the subject.

 There are many ways to do this, but it is not easy.

 You can also choose to outsource your link building to an agency such as Bonzer.
 We have a very large network, which, through our passion for outreach, we work to expand every day.